Derailment

-In rail transport, a derailment occurs when a rail vehicle such as a train comes off its rails.
+In rail transport, a derailment is a type of railway accident that occurs when a rail vehicle such as a train comes off its rails.
 Although many derailments are minor, all result in temporary disruption of the proper operation of the railway system and they are a potentially serious hazard.

 A derailment of a train can be caused by a collision with another object, an operational error (such as excessive speed through a curve), the mechanical failure of tracks (such as broken rails), or the mechanical failure of the wheels, among other causes.
 In emergency situations, deliberate derailment with derails or catch points is sometimes used to prevent a more serious accident.

 History

 The first recorded train derailment in history is known as the Hightstown rail accident in New Jersey that occurred on 8 November 1833.
-The train was traveling between Hightstown and Spotswood New Jersey and derailed after an axle broke on one of the carriages as a result of a journal box catching fire.
-The derailment resulted in one casualty and twenty-three injuries, and it was recorded that both New York railroad magnate Cornelius Vanderbilt and former U.S president John Quincy Adams were on the train as it took place, in which Adams wrote about the event in his journal.
+The train was traveling between Hightstown and Spotswood, New Jersey, and derailed after an axle broke on one of the carriages as a result of a journal box catching fire.
+The derailment resulted in one fatality and twenty-three injuries, and it was recorded that both New York railroad magnate Cornelius Vanderbilt and former U.S president John Quincy Adams were on the train as it took place, in which Adams wrote about the event in his journal.

 During the 19th century derailments were commonplace, but progressively improved safety measures have resulted in a stable lower level of such incidents.
 A sampling of annual approximate numbers of derailments in the United States includes 3000 in 1980, 1000 in 1986, 500 in 2010, and 1000 in 2022.